thisrohangupta/changelog/cd-platform/nomad/google_functions.md

 - User's can perform Blue-Green and Canary Deployments
 - Harness leverages the Revisions capability that Google Cloud offers to configure Rollback
-- Harness' can perform traffic shifting for Blue Green and Canary based deployments in GEN 2
+- Harness' can perform traffic shifting for Blue Green and Canary based deployments only in GEN 2

 ### Limitations